MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/deploy-file-collaboration.md

 - M365-collaboration
 ms.custom:
 - seo-marvel-apr2020
+- seo-marvel-jun2020
 search.appverid:
 - SPO160
 - BSA160
 - GSP150
 - MET150
-description: "In this article, you'll learn about planning and deploying a secure and productive file collaboration environment in SharePoint with Microsoft 365."
+description: Learn how to plan and deploy a secure and productive SharePoint collaboration environment with Microsoft 365.
 ---

 # File collaboration in SharePoint with Microsoft 365